samit2040/provision_carthage/README.md

 ### To spin up the box
 1. clone this repo and from the root fire:
-2. vagrant plugin install vagrant-berkshelf
+2. vagrant plugin install vagrant-berkshelf (from anywhere it can be fired, creates a berkshlef location for cookbooks)
 3. vagrant up

 ### Creates a box with the following in it